shipwright-io/operator/README.md

   namespace: default
 ```

 It will deploy the Build-Controller in `default` namespace.
-When `.spec.namespace` is not informed,
+When `.spec.namespace` is not set,
 it will use the `shipwright-build` namespace instead, this namespace needs to be created before the
 actual deployment takes place.